 Child Neurology Residency Training

-NYU Langone’s Department of Neurology offers world-class care in both general and subspecialty child neurology.
-Our five-year, Accreditation Council for Graduate Medical Education (ACGME)–accredited child neurology residency training program offers one of the most extraordinary and diverse training experiences of its kind in the country.
-Over the course of the program, residents work with expert faculty in inpatient and outpatient settings at premiere private and public institutions.
+We innovate education for healthcare providers specializing in childhood neurological conditions and provide state-of-the-art diagnostic and therapeutic services for patients across a spectrum of cultural, ethnic, and socioeconomic backgrounds.
+Our five-year, Accreditation Council for Graduate Medical Education (ACGME)–accredited Child Neurology Residency program offers one of the most extraordinary and diverse training experiences of its kind in the country.
+Over the course of the program, residents work with expert faculty in inpatient and outpatient settings at premier private and public institutions.

-Our residents rotate in five hospitals, which gives them experience caring for patients with varied backgrounds from all over the world: Hassenfeld Children’s Hospital—34th Street, Tisch Hospital, NYU Langone Orthopedic Hospital, NYC Health + Hospitals/Bellevue, and the Manhattan campus of the VA NY Harbor Healthcare System.
+Our residents rotate in five hospitals, where they gain experience caring for patients with diverse and varied backgrounds from all over the world.
+These locations are located within walking distance of each other and include Hassenfeld Children’s Hospital—34th Street, Tisch Hospital, NYU Langone Orthopedic Hospital, NYC Health + Hospitals/Bellevue, and the Manhattan campus of the VA NY Harbor Healthcare System.

 The child neurology program is closely integrated with our adult neurology training program, one of the largest in the country, and includes one clinical year of adult neurology.
 Residents have access to NYU Langone’s extensive adult neurology learning resources and didactics throughout training.
-We work closely with NYU School of Medicine’s many other educational programs in a collaborative and collegial atmosphere.
-From start to finish, mentors carefully guide residents, providing support and ensuring short- and long-term success.
+They also engage in scholarly activity in the basic and clinical neurosciences, research, and quality improvement projects.

 When you graduate from our program, you are eligible to take the Neurology with Special Qualification in Child Neurology certifying examination, offered by the American Board of Psychiatry and Neurology, and the General Pediatrics Certifying Examination of the American Board of Pediatrics.